mviereck/x11docker/README.md

 # x11docker: Run GUI applications in docker ![x11docker logo](x11docker.png)
-## Avoiding X security leaks and hardening container security
+## Avoid X security leaks and improve container security

-Running graphical applications or desktop environments in docker images is effectively similar to running a snapshot of a virtual machine that is set back to it origin state on every restart.
+Graphical applications or desktops in docker are similar in usage to a Virtual Machine.
+They are isolated from host, and it is possible to run applications that would not run on host due to missing dependencies.
+For example, it is possible to run latest development versions or outdated versions of applications, or multiple versions at the same time.

-Advantage: It needs much less resources than a virtual machine, and it is easier to share host resources like hardware acceleration, sound and clipboard.
+Practical differences to a VM: docker containers need much less resources. x11docker discardes containers after use.
+Persistant data and configuration storage is done with shared folders.
-Persistant data storage is possible with shared host folders.
+Persistant container system changes can be done in Dockerfile; system changes in running containers are discarded after use.

 Persistant system changes can be done in Dockerfile.
  - Avoids X security leaks by running [additional X servers](#choice-of-x-servers-and-wayland-compositors).
  - Improves container [security](#security):